 An August 2000 study published in the journal Proceedings of the National Academy of Sciences of the United States of Americatitled “The nonpsychoactive Cannabis constituent Cannabidiol is an oral anti-arthritic therapeutic in murine collage-induced arthritis” found that “CBD, through its combined immunosuppressive and anti-inflammatory actions, has potent anti-arthritic effect.”
 This illustrates that CBD may be effective in treating pain and inflammation associated with arthritis, an ailment that according to the NHS affects more than 10 million people in the UK alone.

 Another 2015 study in the US National Library of Medicine National Institutes of Health titled “Canabidiol as a Potential Treatment for Anxiety Disorders” found that “preclinical evidence conclusively demonstrates CBD’s efficacy in reducing anxiety behaviors relevant to multiple disorders, including PTSD, GAD, PD, OCD and SAD with a noteable lack of anxiogenic effects.”
 They also went onto state “Human experimental findings support preclinical findings, and also suggest a lack of anxiogenic effects, minimal sedative effects, and an excellent safety profile.”

 These examples are just two of numerous CBD studies available online.
-There is a plethora of information available there for patients to do their independent research on how CBD may help with their particular ailment or aid general well being.
+There is a plethora of information available there for people to do their independent research on how CBD may help with their particular issue or aid general well being.

 CBD is currently being used in two well-known prescription medications.
 Nabiximols (Savitex) is currently being prescribed to Multiple Sclerosis (MS) patients in the UK.
 It is a mouth spray containing both THC and CBD and is used to treat spasticity present in MS sufferers.